CORAL RESTORATION PROGRAM.

 OUR SUSTAINABLE DEVELOPMENT GOALS

 Since 2019, we’ve been running a coral gardening program.
-Working closely with community members, our project partner Coral Reef Care, and with support from Platcorp Foundation, our program has grown.
-Over this time we have planted over 6,000 new coral out in and around the Kuruwitu LMMA.
+Working closely with community members, our founding project partner Coral Reef Care, and with support from Platcorp Foundation and Athlete Media Group, our program has grown.
+To date, we have planted over 15,000 new coral out in and around the Kuruwitu Co-Managed Area.

-Our coral nursery contains 21 tables in which about 6,000 juvenile corals from numerous species are carefully nurtured and grown.
+Our coral nursery contains 35 tables with the capacity to produce around 12,000 juvenile corals from numerous species.
 After three to six months of intensive care we plant these adolescent corals out onto our artificial reef structures.
 It’s hard work but we are already seeing the impact of these new coral sites.
 It is wonderful to see how they grow and to see marine life flourishing around them.
-We are looking for new sites for coral farming and always looking for funding to so we can scale our coral restoration project.
+We are always looking for new sites and funding to support the upscale of our coral restoration project.

 Our coral gardens and ongoing restoration have created a classroom for education projects with youth and surrounding communities.